RocketChat/docs-old/bots/create-and-run-a-bot/rocketchat-sdk-bot/README.md

 **4. talk to your bot**

-On the server, login as a regular user (not the BOT user), go to `general` room, and task to your newly created bot:
+On the server, login as a regular user (not the BOT user), go to `general` room, and talk to your newly created bot:

 ![Rocket.Chat SDK bot responses to user messages](./images/rocket-chat-sdk-bot-responses.png)